mcorrell/truncation/study/README.md

 * `id`: The anonymous participant id.
 * `gender`: The participant gender.
 * `age`: The participant age.
-* `education`: The participant level of schooling.
+* `education`: The participant's level of schooling.
 * `graphicity`: How many items the participant got correct on the 13 item graphicity scale.
 * `q10`: The answer the participant gave for the 10th graphicity item, which dealt with y-axis truncation.
 * `q11`: The answer the participant gave for the 11th graphicity item, which dealt with unlabelled y-axes.
 * `strategy`: Free-text response to the question "What strategy or procedure did you use to complete the tasks?"
 * `notice`: Free-text response to the question "Did you notice anything odd or unusual about the charts you saw during the task?"
-* `comment`: Free-text response to the question "Any additional comments of feedback? "
+* `comment`: Free-text response to the question "Any additional comments or feedback? "
 * `QUAL_noticed_truncation`: The first author's coded response concerning whether any of the free-text responses relate to the truncated y-axes on the visualizations in the main task.

 ## Trial Data